sto3014/LRPureRAW/README.md

 ### Plugin Settings

 #### DxO PureRAW
+In this section the pathes for the DxO PureRAW executable are defined.
 * On Windows
     * DxO PureRAW Executeable
     Path to the exe file.
 The default value is ```C:\Program Files\DxO\DxO PureRAW\PureRawv1.exe```